scaleoutsean/terraform-provider-solidfire/README.md

 terraform init
 ```

-Should do nothing but indicate that `Terraform has been successfully initialized!`
+This should indicate `Terraform has been successfully initialized!`